 Telenor Norge begun offering a commercial 5G service in March 2020, becoming the first operator in the country to do so.
 The 5G network initially available in nine locations across the country: Kongsberg, Elverum, Bodo, Askvoll, Fornebu, Kvitfjell, Spikersuppa, Oslo and Trondheim.
+In November 2020, Telenor launched a FWA 5G service.

 In May 2020, Telia launched 5G for customers in Lillestrøm and parts of Groruddalen in Oslo, with plans to expand to other areas during 2020.
+In November 2020, Telia launched a FWA 5G service.